Sunday, February 21, 2016

 Total Cost: $150

-If you live in a place where changing seasons are a part of life, you know exactly what it means to 'feel the coming change in the air'.
+If you live where changing seasons are a part of life, you know exactly what it means to 'feel the coming change in the air.'

-You probably find it hard to explain to someone who's never experienced this artful conversion, what it does to the senses, and how it unwittingly triggers a multitude of emotions within us.
+It is hard to explain what it does to the senses to someone who's never experienced this artful conversion and how it unwittingly triggers many emotions within us.

 Here are Four simple, inexpensive decor ideas:

-1. Add an Area Rug to a Room: If you have a room with tile or hardwood flooring, changing your existing rug, or adding one where one never existed, can dramatically change the look and feel of the space.
-You may be thinking that Area Rugs are just too expensive, however, be sure to check out these very popular and affordable rugs, you'll be surprised by the big bang you get for your buck!
+1. Add an Area Rug to a Room: If you have a room with tile or hardwood flooring, changing your existing rug or adding one where one never existed can dramatically change the look and feel of the space.
+You may think that Area Rugs are just too expensive; however, be sure to check out these very popular and affordable rugs; you'll be surprised by the big bang you get for your buck!

 2. Clean and De-Clutter Your Space: This one change costs nothing but time and effort.
-Stand back from your room and take stock at what's in your room, and make a decision to remove any pieces of furniture and knick-knacks that seem to overwhelm the space.
+Stand back from your room, take stock of what's in your room, and remove any furniture and knick-knacks that overwhelm the space.

 3. Re-Arrange Your Space: This makes the biggest change.
-Take a look at your space; look at the position of the window, the door(s), and how the traffic in the space flows, then change the space by keeping 'traffic flow' in mind.
-In other words, don't block any area where people would naturally walk as they enter, with furniture.
-This small technique will visually increase the size of your space and also give your room a greater sense of openness.
+Look at your space; look at the position of the window, the door(s), and how the traffic flows, then change the space by keeping 'traffic flow' in mind.
+In other words, keep any area where people naturally walk as they enter with furniture.
+This small technique will visually increase your space's size and give your room a greater sense of openness.

-4. Add Accessories to Warm Up the Room: Point number two talks about de-cluttering, but that doesn't mean you have to remove every single decorative accessory.
+4. Add Accessories to Warm Up the Room: Point number two talks about de-cluttering, but that doesn't mean you must remove every decorative accessory.
 The items that generally add to the 'feel' of a space are Throw Blankets and Pillows.
-Without over doing it, sparingly include these items and you'll absolutely soften the space.
+Sparingly include these items without overdoing it, and you'll soften the space.

 Change doesn't have to involve spending a fortune!